dcac/dcac.github.io/_posts/reviews/2012-08-10-the-bourne-legacy.md

 ---
 published: true
+imdb: tt1194173
-image:
+image: the-bourne-legacy.jpg
-author: test
+author: christopherr
-stars:
+stars: 2.5
-excerpt:
+excerpt: "Well, well, look who they brought in to save the Bourne franchise.
+First you try to make us forget Arnold Schwarzenegger with a new <em>Total Recall</em>, and now you pull a fancypants switcheroo on Matt Damon."
-position:
+position: Character Rigger
-addressee:
+addressee: Giuseppe Chisari
 layout: review
 categories:
   - reviews